elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 ## Configuring auto-instrumentation

-To enable auto-instrumentation, add the corresponding annotation to the pods of existing deployments (`spec.template.metadata.annotations`), or to the desired namespace (to auto-instrument all pods in the namespace):
+To enable auto-instrumentation, add the corresponding language annotation to the **Pods** template (`spec.template.metadata.annotations`) in your Deployment or relevant workload object (StatefulSet, Job, CronJob, etc.).

 ```yaml
 apiVersion: apps/v1